21 Women Have Accused Trump Of Sexual Assault Or Harassment & Here's How They Describe It — UPDATE

 3. Jill Harth

-Jill Harth's account relates to inappropriate behavior spanning over five years, from 1992 to 1997.
+Jill Harth's account relates to allegedly inappropriate behavior spanning a period of five years, from 1992 to 1997.
 Harth and her then-husband were doing business with Trump.
 She says he had been making unwanted advances for some time at various meetings, at one point groping her leg and thigh under a table at a dinner.
-Then, on a visit to Mar-a-Lago, Harth alleged that Trump attempted to rape her.
+Then, on a visit to Mar-a-Lago, Harth alleges that Trump attempted to rape her.

 "He pushed me up against the wall, and had his hands all over me and tried to get up my dress again," Harth told The Guardian, "and I had to physically say: 'What are you doing?
 Stop it.'"